Trey Murphy III Player Props: Pelicans vs. Clippers

 Trey Murphy III Insights vs. the Clippers

-- He's connected on 2.4 threes per game, or 21.2% of his team's makes from beyond the arc this season.

-- The Pelicans rank 18th in possessions per game with 102.4.
-His opponents, the Clippers, have one of the slowest tempos with 100.8 possessions per contest.
+- The Pelicans rank 16th in possessions per game with 102.3.
+His opponents, the Clippers, have a middling offensive tempo, ranking 18th with 100.9 possessions per contest.

-- Conceding 112.3 points per contest, the Clippers are the eighth-ranked team in the league on defense.
+- Defensively, the Clippers are ranked 12th in the league, allowing 112.7 points per contest.

-- On the boards, the Clippers are 15th in the league, allowing 43.2 rebounds per game.
+- The Clippers allow 43.2 rebounds per game, ranking 15th in the league.

-- Conceding 24.7 assists per game, the Clippers are the ninth-ranked team in the league.
+- The Clippers are the 11th-ranked squad in the league, conceding 24.9 assists per contest.

 Trey Murphy III vs. the Clippers